Background

 NA Exposure Scenarios and Toxicological Risk Assessment (TRA)

-N-Nitrosamines (NAs) are impurities in medicines or are identified as potentially leachable substances from CCS.
-Since NAs such as NDMA, NMBA, NDEA, NIPEA, or other N-nitroso compounds belong to the ‘cohort of concern’ and are theoretically associated with a significant carcinogenic risk, the risk to a patient must be assessed.
+N-Nitrosamines (NAs) are impurities in medicines or are identified as potentially leachable substances from CCS' polymer material.
+Since NAs such as NDMA, NMBA, NDEA, or other N-nitroso compounds belong to the ‘cohort of concern’ in ICH M7 guidelines and are theoretically associated with a significant carcinogenic risk, the risk to a patient must be assessed.

 Preparation of Regulatory-Compliant Risk Assessments According to EMA and FDA Guidelines

-For the presence of NA and NDSRI, a scientific-based TRA is required for each product to assess human exposure to these and compare against the AI limits which must be in alignment with the agencies’ recommendations.
+For the presence of NA and NDSRI, a scientific-based TRA is required for each product to assess human exposure to these and compare against the acceptable intake (AI) limits which must be in alignment with the agencies’ recommendations.

 Regulatory References